Turbonegro: Reforming: new albums, new tours and greater fame (2003–2009)

 On 8 March 2007, the new single "Do You Do You Dig Destruction" was released in Norway.
 The single was from the album, Retox, released on 13 June 2007.

 On 10 July 2007, Turbonegro was one of the warmup bands, alongside HIM, at Metallica's headlining concert at Valle Hovin Stadium in Oslo, Norway.

 The band toured Europe in late summer in 2007, including an appearance at Download Festival and 10 intimate gigs in the United Kingdom.

 The Turbonegro official site was completely redesigned for the new album release, and the new site debuted on 11 June 2007.

 On 27 October 2007, Rune Rebellion played his last live show with Turbonegro in Stavanger, Norway, and subsequently left the band.
 He said, "The decision was made this summer, realizing I hadn't had time off at all from work or touring for three years."
 Despite his departure from the position of rhythm guitar, he was still closely collaborating with the band by running their label, Scandinavian Leather Recordings and managing their itinerary.

 On 3 March 2008, it was announced that Chris Summers had been asked to leave the band.
 He had already been gone from the band for six months due to a broken foot.
 On the band's website, they announced that, "[due to] personal problems and a focus on other projects, we have been forced to ask drummer Chris Summers to resign from Turbonegro."
-Chris' replacement was announced to be Vikings drummer Thomas Dahl, who had been filling in for Chris since he broke his foot.
+Chris' replacement was announced to be The Vikings drummer Thomas Dahl, who had been filling in for Chris since he broke his foot.

 In early 2008, guitarist Euroboy also announced that he and Happy-Tom were working on a new album tentatively titled Tumours.

 They continued their Retox album tour throughout 2008 and 2009, and on 7 August 2008, Turbonegro celebrated the 10-year anniversary of Apocalypse Dudes by performing the entire album at the Øya Festival in Oslo, Norway.

 After finishing their Retox world tour, the band announced through the Turbojugend-Forum that they were going on hiatus for an unknown amount of time.